 The country of Greece is known for many things: its cuisine, its sunny beaches overlooking the deep blue waters of the Mediterranean Sea, its famous cities, and, perhaps most notable of all, its ancient ruins.
-Travelers who visit the ancient ruins throughout Greece will be treated to a rich cultural experience, one that is particularly exciting for history buffs.
-If you are planning a trip to Greece, here is a list of ancient ruins you should visit during your time in the country.
+Sprinkled throughout the country, travelers are invited to visit these ruins and immerse themselves in the historical significance of the magnificent structures.
+We've assembled a list of our favorite must-see ancient sites to visit during your time in Greece.

 Grand Master’s Palace

 First built in the 14th century, the Grand Master’s Palace is a fortress in Rhodes used by the knights during the reign of the Ottoman Empire.
 Many of the remains have been destroyed after an explosion in the mid-19th century.
-After this event, the Italians reconstructed the fortress to resemble its medieval style as much as possible.
+After this event, the Italians reconstructed the fortress as much as possible to its original medieval style.
 Entrance to the Grand Master’s Palace is $10 and visitors have the option of exploring it on a guided walking tour or on a wine tasting tour through the medieval town of Rhodes.

 Temple of Apollo